aerobless/knowledge/🍳 Cooking/🍳 Cooking.md

 ---
-description: >-
-  Cooking is both a daily necessity and a form of creative expression, transforming raw ingredients into flavourful dishes.
+description: Cooking is both a daily necessity and a form of creative expression, transforming raw ingredients into flavourful dishes.
+aliases:
+  - food
 ---
 # 🍝 Recipes